cadop/dhart/docs/C# Documentation/markdown/4_reading_mesh_from_unity.md

 Using the menubar at the top of the screen select GameObject > 3D Object > Plane.

 Once clicked, a new 10x10 plane will be created at the center of the scene window's view.
-The plane we created in code was centered on the origin, but this plane isn't since it was created where we were looking.
+The plane we created in code was centered on the origin, but this plane isn't since it was created where the scene editor's camera was looking.
 We must reset this plane to the origin before moving any further.

 ### Resetting the Plane's Position